 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

-So, based on the above formula, the ROE for Sylogist is:
+So, based on the above formula, the ROE for Gorman-Rupp is:

-Earnings growth is a huge factor in stock valuation.
+The basis for attaching value to a company is, to a great extent, tied to its earnings growth.
 It’s important for an investor to know whether the market has priced in the company's expected earnings growth (or decline).
 By doing so, they will have an idea if the stock is headed into clear blue waters or if swampy waters await.
-What is SYZ worth today?
-The intrinsic value infographic in our free research report helps visualize whether SYZ is currently mispriced by the market.
+Is Gorman-Rupp fairly valued compared to other companies?
+These 3 valuation measures might help you decide.

-In total, we would have a hard think before deciding on any investment action concerning Sylogist.
-The low ROE, combined with the fact that the company is paying out almost if not all, of its profits as dividends, has resulted in the lack or absence of growth in its earnings.
-In addition, on studying the latest analyst forecasts, we found that the company's earnings are expected to continue to shrink.
+Overall, we would be extremely cautious before making any decision on Gorman-Rupp.
+Because the company is not reinvesting much into the business, and given the low ROE, it's not surprising to see the lack or absence of growth in its earnings.
+With that said, the latest industry analyst forecasts reveal that the company's earnings are expected to accelerate.
 To know more about the latest analysts predictions for the company, check out this visualization of analyst forecasts for the company.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.